List entry Summary

 The most notable piece of stained glass is the eastern rose window by Frederick Drake of Exeter; this is original to the building and contains eight figures of angel musicians.
 Most of the windows originally contained simple patterned glazing with a narrow border of lilies, some of which still survives.
 Above the south gallery are six lancet lights by Lavers and Westlake, installed in 1893 as a memorial to Henry Allon and showing scenes of preaching and ministry.
 In the north- and south-east corners are smaller figures of saints and angels by Powell of Whitefriars.
 The north transept windows were destroyed by wartime bombing and replaced in 1946 with glass by John Rankin: a scene with Ruth and Naomi above the gallery, and simple textual scrolls below.

-- Other Reference - Description: Elaine Kaye, entry on Henry Allon in the Oxford Dictionary of National Biography (2004).
+Elaine Kaye, entry on Henry Allon in the Oxford Dictionary of National Biography (2004).,

-- Other Reference - Description: English Heritage historians' file on Union Chapel (ISL 52).
+English Heritage historians' file on Union Chapel (ISL 52).,

 National Grid Reference: TQ3167184579